-All VCE VET programs contribute to VCE Units that provide credit towards the VCE in the same way as a VCE study.
+All VCE VET programs contribute to VCE Units that provide credit towards the VCE and VCE VM in the same way as a VCE study.

 Most VCE VET programs can provide credit for VCE Units 1 to 4.
 A small number of shorter qualifications can provide credit for VCE Units 1 and 2 only.
-VET contributes to VCAL through meeting the requirements of the Industry Specific Skills or Work Related Skills strands.
-Each completed 90-hour block of VET equals one VCAL unit.
+Each completed 90-hour block of VET equals one VPC credit.

 Study scores and ATARs

-Some VCE VET programs are scored and some VCE VET programs are unscored.
+Some VCE VET programs are scored and some VCE VET programs are non-scored.